brainandforce/CrystalStructures.jl/CONTRIBUTING.md

 Keep lines under 100 characters in all files.
 You can use string concatenation, among other tools, to split long strings if they come up.

+### Type parameters

+All of the parametric types that contain dimensionality as a type parameter should have the dimensionality parameters come first.
+So if you want to create `MyType` that has dimension `D` and type `T`, the type should be created as `MyType{D,T}`.

+This is the opposite of the format used for Julia's built-in `AbstractArray` but matches the convention used for `NTuple`.